-Fuerteventura is perhaps most famous for its beaches, with over 150km of stunning beaches.
-Despite Tourism being a relatively recent phenomenon on the island, there’s well developed infrastructure with Golf Courses, a Zoo, a Water Park and numerous Marine Excursions.
+Fuerteventura is perhaps most famous for its beaches, with over 150km of stunning white and golden sands.
+Despite Tourism being a relatively recent phenomenon on the island, there’s a well developed infrastructure with Golf Courses, a Zoo, a Water Park and numerous Marine Excursions.
 If you fancy something a bit more active, the island offers great Surfing, Windsurfing and Kite Surfing as well as Big Game Fishing and Diving.

 If you just want to take it easy, then the miles of white sandy beaches make for the perfect getaway, you should be able to find a relatively secluded spot for yourself even in peak season.

 Fuerteventura’s resorts are quite varied in character; Corralejo, in the north of the island, has a bohemian-surfer appeal and has the best nightlife, Caleta de Fuste is a purpose-built resort with easy access to the airport, Costa Calma attracts a mostly German clientele while Morro Jable/Jandia has the best beaches.